Paediatric chiropractor Williamstown

 Common questions we get from parents

-Yes, when performed by a qualified paediatric chiropractor.
-We use extremely gentle techniques – the pressure applied is no more than you’d use to test fruit ripeness.
-Serious adverse events are rare.
+Yes, paediatric chiropractic is safe when performed by a qualified practitioner.
+Our chiropractor holds a Diplomate of Clinical Chiropractic Paediatrics (DICCP) and uses extremely gentle techniques – the pressure applied is no more than you’d use to test fruit ripeness.
+Research published in peer-reviewed journals indicates serious adverse events are extremely rare when performed by appropriately trained practitioners.

 No. High-velocity adjustments (the “crack” sound) are not used on babies.
 We use gentle mobilisation, soft tissue work, and cranial techniques designed specifically for infants.

 From birth onwards.
-We regularly see newborns within days of delivery, especially after difficult births or if feeding challenges arise early.
+We regularly see newborns within the first week of life, especially after assisted deliveries (forceps, vacuum, caesarean) or if feeding challenges arise early.
+No referral is needed – you can book directly.

 Some babies cry briefly when handled by someone new or during assessment.
 We pause, settle your baby, and only proceed when you and your baby are comfortable.
 Many babies sleep through their adjustments.